BrigX/brigx-theme/README.md

-# brigx-theme
+# BrigX Wordpress theme

-The essential files for the custom Wordpress theme of our website (http://brigx.it), based on the free Wordpress theme "Edin" (https://theme.wordpress.com/themes/edin/) by Automattic.
+This repository contains the essential files for the custom Wordpress theme of our website (http://brigx.it), based on the free Wordpress theme "Edin" (https://theme.wordpress.com/themes/edin/) by Automattic.

 ## Installation

-As this is a child theme, in order to use it you must first install Edin.
+As this is a child theme, in order to use it you must first install the parent theme, Edin.

-After both themes are in your "themes" directory, you can activate this one.
+After both of them are in your "themes" directory, you can activate this one.

 ## Localization